ayals-auto/webserver-testing/README.md

     - check the node
         docker node ls

 - Choose env to install
     - dev
     - prod

-- There are three options for running this script.
+- Options for running this script.
     # start
         - install terraform in case it's not installed
         - clone relevant repositories